Certified Nursing Assistant (CNA) Training Program

 We’ll Support You All the Way!

 Certified Nursing Assistants (CNAs) are caregivers who provide patients assistance with activities of daily living and basic needs.
 CNAs help patients feel safe and comfortable throughout their hospital stay.
-These direct caregivers are an instrumental part of the Maine Medical Center team.
+These direct caregivers are instrumental members of the Maine Medical Center team.

 Becoming a CNA is a great place to start your medical career!
-Maine Medical Center offers a CNA Apprentice Program which is sponsored by MMC’s Center for Clinical and Professional Development and Portland Adult Education.
+Maine Medical Center offers a CNA training program which is sponsored and paid for by MMC’s Center for Clinical and Professional Development in conjunction with Portland Adult Education.
 The program, offered several times a year, includes classroom work, skills labs and clinical experience.
-This 9 week, 40 hour a week program consists of 24 hours of school attendance and 16 hours of Patient Companion-Sitter work on one of the many units at Maine Medical Center.
-You are a paid, full-time temporary employee with benefits while you earn your CNA certificate.
+This 8-week program consists of 24 hours of school attendance each week.
+CNA training covers:

 - Safe patient care delivery